 29 May 2006: Howdy all, apologies for falling terribly behind in my email.
 I'm still working through the backlog but one question keeps coming up - where to find Cream of Rice?
-This link into Amazon.com might not last long, but you can go into their Gourmet Foods section and search for "cream of rice" when the link goes stale.
+It turns out the Amazon.com usually has some for sale.
+Enjoy!
+(Search for it in their Gourmet Foods section if the link goes stale.)

 Earlier this month I was able to sneak in a great Grand Canyon trip (Mary on South Kaibab there) with friends Ardith, Mary, Bob and Jeff - thanks guys!
 Hope we can do more of 'em.
 Saw a momma mountain goat with youngins along North Kaibab, and a lazy rattlesnake coming up Bright Angel Trail above Indian Garden.
 My backcountry time has been scarce so far this year, but I've got a few escapes up my sleeve.
 Until then I'll need to live vicariously through all your reports.